rozlynboutin/microbiome_helper/CBW-2016-Metagenomics-Functional-Tutorial.md

     run_pre_humann.pl -p 8 -d ~/CourseData/metagenomics/ref/kegg/kegg.reduced -o pre_humann ./hmp_metagenomics/fastq/*

-However, this would take awhile (30-60 min.)
+However, this would take awhile (20 min.).

 To make things easier the output for all 30 samples has been pre-computed and is located in  “./hmp_metagenomics/pre-computed_results/humann_output”.